gvwilson/sensibleadventures/nardica/nardica.md

 *Her dream stopped then, just like it always did.
-She didn't remember being fished out of the frigid Antarctic water a day later in the net of a passing jelly fisher.
+She didn't remember being fished out of the frigid Antarctic water a day later in the net of a passing jelly dredger.
 Aunt Naggie told her it was a miracle she had survived.
 The ecosuit was a hundred years old, maybe more,